WWE Clash at the Castle match card, rumors

 The next pay-per-view (PPV) on the WWE schedule is the Clash at the Castle show set to take place on Sat., Sept.
 3, 2022, at Principality Stadium in Cardiff, Wales.
 It’s been 30 years since the last time the promotion held a major stadium show in the United Kingdom.

-We’re just under three weeks out from showtime, and here’s how the card looks:
+We’re just under two weeks out from showtime, and here’s how the card looks:

 - WWE Universal Championship: Roman Reigns (c) vs. Drew McIntyre